 But someone might have no idea about acid house or the early years of dance music, and come up with something incredible.
 It’s all subjective.

 Q. Things are cyclical as well, music that came out years ago can suddenly sound fresh.

-We found that with 20 to 20 actually [Josh Wink album originally released in 2002], when we re-released it this year.
+We found that with 20 to 20 actually [Josh Wink album originally released in 2002], when we re-released it.

-When people heard it this year, they were saying it sounds a lot like much of the contemporary techno music that’s out there at the moment.
+When people heard it, they were saying it sounds a lot like much of the contemporary techno music that’s out there at the moment.
 It’s pretty cool to have an album that still sound so fresh and invigorating after 17 years.